Burnout Prevention Tips Especially for HR

 Therapy & Mental Health Counseling

 As the source for mental health information and providers, HR professionals frequently find themselves playing the role of counselor.
-But whether or not you have an EAP to direct employees to (or to use yourself), you’re still engaging in emotional labor (i.e., therapy work) pretty much on the daily—hence all the crying.
+But whether or not you have an EAP to direct employees to (or to use yourself), you’re still engaging in emotional labor (i.e., therapy work) pretty much on the daily.

 Even therapists need therapy, and when HR is functioning as a therapist, well, you get the idea.
 Check out this list of top mental health resources, curated by Healthline, to get started finding your own dedicated counselor.